When Is the Best Time

 A path was newly created here, and the old mills got a new coat of paint, an absolute eye-catcher and a great motif together with Pico Mountain.

 At the same time, there is also a very nice natural swimming pool and a great restaurant, "Manezinho", within walking distance.
 This is the perfect place to end the day, but there is still more.
-After sunset, around 10 pm in summer begins the sound presentation of birds.
+After sunset, around 10 pm in summer, birds' sound presentation begins.
 More about them is below.

 Natural Swimming Pool in Velas